 I will explain.
 I know it is absolutely boring to do some routines and I am not advocating to stop being creative.
 But rather being all over the place, making a set of routines is essential to results.
 It is slow repetitive action, grind.
 And, if you are having a tough time getting on board with loving your routines are creating new.
 Well, that is easy to overcome.
 It is a matter of grit.
 You may think that you don’t have the energy or it will be boring, you don’t have motivation yada, yada.
 In other words just simple mental blocks.
 We ain’t been born like a robot all programmed to be excellent, So we need to learn from the best practices.
 And the first step to optimizing your life is by setting routines.
 That will make you much more productive, organized and it will actually save your nerves and time.

 Why do we make routines?

-Where athletes don’t call them “routines”, the word itself it is actually affected with bad reputation already.
+Where athletes don’t call them “routines“, the word itself it is actually affected with a bad reputation already.
 Simply “drills”.
 Drilling is rapid and effective.
-Doing them over and over make you reduce the unpredictable factors outside of your control.
+Doing them over and over makes you reduce the unpredictable factors outside of your control.
 It is a focused process of action that allows you to stay confident.
 That happens when you have built those neural pathways and the movement is drilled down in your muscle memory.

 From where to start?

 However, just reading those books won’t be a change itself.
 If you read many books, the only thing you will improve is your reading skill.
-And that is fine, unless you want something deeper than that.
+And that is fine unless you want something deeper than that.
 We speak here about behavior change, most likely entailing identity change.
-That is just a word, but I will discuss it in other post.
+That is just a word, but I will discuss it in another post.
 Shortly it is sometimes the case to drop an old habit to replace it with a new one.

 And to sum up, I would like to leave you with a simple practice exercise.
 Try to write your routines at home.
 Just those when you spend your time there.
 Make a long list of those things you spend time doing the most.
 And see what is your browsing routine.
 This one is huge.
 Block the websites you are wasting much time in.